Aileen MacDonald: Career

 From 1989 to 2012, MacDonald and her husband ran an agricultural supplies business.
 In 2009, MacDonald joined the Rotary Club of Guyra and the Chamber of Commerce and was President of the club between 2016 and 2018.
-MacDonald was Chairperson of Armidale Regional Council’s Regional Growth and Economic Development Committee from 2016 to 2017.
+MacDonald was Chairperson of Armidale Regional Council’s Regional Growth and Economic Development Committee from 2016 to 2017, and contested the 2017 New South Wales local elections in Armidale.
 In 2018, MacDonald developed 'Renew Armidale' based on the successful ‘Renew Newcastle’ model.

 MacDonald was awarded the 2019 Citizen of Guyra award for her involvement in economic development and service to the community.
 She was awarded the Medal of the Order of Australia in June 2020 as part of the Queen's Birthday Honours.
 Immediately prior to entering Parliament, MacDonald was the President of Business New England, and President of the Business NSW Regional Advisory Council.

 Personal life

 MacDonald and her husband Scot have three children.